wdd614/3DSRCNN-pytorch/README.md

 ## How to make trainig dataset for 3D CT images?
 This part is coded by matlab.
 ## Where to find Training Data?
-The traing data is generated through 5 CT sets, summed up to  2000 single 2D images totally.
+The training data is generated through 5 sets of CT images, summed up to  2000 single 2D images totally.
 So this is so big training data library.
-We generated 32.5G of data, it is inconvenient to upload to Github.
+Finally, We have generated 32.5G of data, it is inconvenient to upload to Github.
-If your would like to trainig network, please concat me with 1556905690@qq.com or issue in this Repository.
+If your would like to using our data to train, please concat me with 1556905690@qq.com or issue in this Repository.
 ## How to train a 3D super resolution Network?
 It is easy to train our network,running with specified parameters, and the following is a helper of parameters:
 ```